thosgood/this-weeks-finds/markdown/101-151/week123.md

 > particle floating in a quantum vacuum needs half the major results of
 > group theory, functional analysis, differential geometry - "
 >
 > "OK, OK!
 I get the point.
-But if that's the case\... the events in
+But if that's the case... the events in
 > the first picosecond after the Big Bang would have \`constructed'
 > every last mathematical truth required by *any* physical system, all
 > the way to the Big Cruch.
 Once you've got the mathematics which
-> underpins the Theory of Everything\... that's it, that's all you
+> underpins the Theory of Everything... that's it, that's all you
 > ever need.
 End of story."
 >
 > "But it's not.
 To *apply* the Theory of Everything to a particular
 > system, you still need all the mathematics for dealing with *that
 > system* - which could include results far beyond the mathematics the
 > TOE itself requires.
 I mean, fifteen billion years after the Big Bang,
-> someone can still come along and prove, say\...
+> someone can still come along and prove, say...
 Fermat's Last
 > Theorem."
 Andrew Wiles at Princeton had recently announced a proof of
 > the famous conjecture, although his work was still being scrutinised
 > by his colleagues, and the final verdict wasn't yet in.
 "Physics